 Integrating this technology to a mobile device, either phone or tablet, Project ARIM offers a new perception when exploring museums.
 The possibility to add a layer within the experience of visiting a museum will improve the educational moments and it become fun and interactive too.
 The enrichment of sensory perception using video, graphic and text elements has found a home within museums.

-The University of Oslo did an usertest with children and it turns out that 97% of the interviewed children are very positive about our AR applications for the Viking Ship Museum and no less than 89% thinks that augmented reality is fun (gøy) and that they learned much because of AR.
+The University of Oslo did an usertest with children and it turns out that 97% of the interviewed children are very positive about our AR applications for the Viking Ship Museum and no less than 89% thinks that it is fun (gøy) and 80% thinks that they learned much because of our solutions.

-This is great news and it is clear that children accept Augmented Reality quickly and without any problem.
-This is very good for us because those who have the youth on their side, owns the future!
+This is great news and it is clear that children accept our new AR solutions quickly and without any problem.

-To develop an AR-system that improve the experience and knowledge of the Viking history as illustrated in the textile fragments and other objects from the Viking Age.
+To develop AR-systems that improve the experience and knowledge of the Viking history as illustrated in the textile fragments and other objects from the Viking Age.